jbakse/site_builder/content/strategy/index.md

 Line 10
 : This tactic relies on being run repeatedly in the [game loop](http://gameprogrammingpatterns.com/game-loop.html).

-These tactics are all fairly common and they all names.
+These tactics are all fairly common and they all have names.
 Some tactics have several names and other tactics don't have names at all.
 Naming tactics is helpful when communicating with other programmers about your code, but the most important thing is to recognize their essential structures.

 Tactics can range from very simple—like using the average of two `random()` calls to center bias the result—to complex—linear congruential generators, noise generation, Brownian motion, L-systems, neural nets, turtles, Markov chains, Poisson-disc sampling, particle systems, fractals, meta-balls.
 We've seen some of these already and will explore others in the course of this class.